Javonet/javonet-docs/v2/getting-started/prerequisites.md

 JAVONET_PYTHON_RUNTIME_PATH="/usr/lib/x86_64-linux-gnu/libpython3.13.so".

 On MacOs
-Python 3.11 is preffered to use.
+Python 3.11 is preffered to be used.

 ## Ruby package